-Currently 89% of all ingredient and packaging (direct) suppliers are Sedex registered and have shared their ethical data with Premier Foods.
-This equates to 95% of our direct spend being covered by Sedex registered suppliers (excludes Knighton Foods).
+Currently 87% of all ingredient and packaging (direct) suppliers are Sedex registered and have shared their ethical data with Premier Foods.
+This equates to 98% of our direct spend being covered by Sedex registered suppliers.
+The above numbers are slightly down versus 2020 due to Premier Foods incorporating the Knighton Foods suppliers/spend into the wider Premier Foods Sedex reporting and we will be working hard during 2021 to drive greater supplier compliance in this key area.

-2. Maintain an Ethical Trading subgroup who will meet quarterly and report against agreed KPI's.
+2. Maintain a focus on Ethical Trading through our Sustainable Sourcing subgroup who will meet quarterly and report against agreed KPI's.

-We manage our ethical supply chain risks through our 'Ethical Sourcing' programme, which is embedded across our business and led by Procurement.
-The Ethical Sourcing steering group have responsibility for shaping the operational delivery of our ethical sourcing and this group includes senior management from across business who determine the agreed KPI's.
+We are committed to tackling all forms of hidden labour exploitation and manage our ethical supply chain risks through our 'Sustainable Sourcing' programme, which is embedded across our business and led by Procurement.
+The Sustainable Sourcing subgroup have responsibility for shaping the operational delivery of our ethical sourcing programme and this group includes senior management from across the business who determine the agreed KPI's.